This page has information on the following:

 You can update your details via the Marriage Celebrants Self Service Portal or complete a notification form and email it to email@example.com.

 You will also need to contact your relevant registry of births, deaths and marriages about changes to your details.

 If you are no longer practising as a marriage celebrant, send your request to be removed from the Register of Marriage Celebrants through the Marriage Celebrants Self Service Portal or email your completed form to firstname.lastname@example.org.

 The Marriage Celebrants Self Service Portal supports marriage celebrants to securely manage their information and engage with the Attorney-General’s Department.
 Celebrants should use their ‘A’ number to log in.

 The Guidelines on the Marriage Act 1961 for marriage celebrants contains essential information on solemnising marriages.

-The Conflict of interest and benefit to business guidelines will help you to identify, disclose and avoid a potential conflict of interest or benefit to a business.
+The Guidelines on Conflict of interest and benefit to business help celebrants to identify, disclose and avoid a potential conflict of interest or benefit to a business.

-The Advertising guidelines provide advice on how to develop your advertising material.
+The Guidelines on advertising for Commonwealth-registered marriage celebrants provides advice on how to develop your advertising material.

 The Marriage Celebrant Matters newsletter updates celebrants with important news and events.